Piston Cup Winners: All the Champions from Cars

 The Piston Cup, the Holy Grail for drivers

-In the Cars universe, the Piston Cup is the supreme championship: winning this trophy makes a driver a legend.
+In the world of Cars, the Piston Cup is the ultimate championship: winning this trophy makes a driver a legend.
 Throughout the saga, some champions have left a much greater mark on history than the rest of the field.
 Here is their list of achievements.

-The big names in Piston Cup history, ranked by number of titles:
+The great names of the Piston Cup's roll of honor, ranked by number of titles:

 | Champion | Piston Cups | Team / notable fact |